isomerpages/enterprisesg-sac-old/README.md

 4. Click on "Commit changes" button.

 <a name="edit-contact"></a>
-## Editing Content in Contact Us Page
+## Editing the Content in Contact Us Page
 The 'Contact Us' page uses the Isomerpages contact-us template layout.
 The contact-us.md file is located inside the pages folder which lists the type of Isomerpages layout template used for this page, the title and the page url link that will appear in the user's Web browser.

 The content for the page can be edited inside the contact-us.yaml file in the _data folder.